near/docs/docs/tutorials/contracts/guest-book.md

 If we imagine the blockchain to be a sort of database, then smart contracts function like an ORM or API with read/write access to the blockchain.

 The methods that do _NOT_ update the state of your application are called _view_ methods.
-Those that do are called _call_ or _change_ methods.
+Those that do modify state are called _change_ methods.

 ## Contract: Develop